Huge fire in Sandy's wake destroys dozens of NYC homes

-The neighborhood, Breezy Point in the borough of Queens, had been extensively flooded by Sandy's record storm surge, and firefighters were hampered in their efforts to bring the blaze under control, a spokesman for the New York Fire Department said.
+The neighbourhood, Breezy Point in the borough of Queens, had been extensively flooded by Sandy's record storm surge, and fire-fighters were hampered in their efforts to bring the blaze under control, a spokesman for the New York Fire Department said.

 No casualties were immediately reported and the cause of the fire was under investigation.